University of Alabama at Birmingham

 Gender

-More women than men attend The University of Alabama at Birmingham.
+More women than men attend University of Alabama at Birmingham.
 In the undergraduate class, 63% are women and 37% are men.

 Women (63%)